Highjhacker/pythark/README.md

 - [x] Sample flask app.
 - [ ] Sample CLI app.
 - [ ] Integrate it to the DiscArk bot.
+- [x] Allow to post a new transaction.

 ## Authors